microsoft/VirtualClient/website/docs/developing/0021-run-custom-scripts.md

     ```

   * **PowershellExecutor**
     This Action can be used to execute Powershell Scripts in Windows.
+  * Please note Virtual Client should be run in elevated mode when using this component, as it sets the execution Policy to be bypass.
     ``` json
     Example:
     "Actions": [